 In many respects, a relationship is a "path", or "yoga", a path of self-knowledge.
 It is a practice, similar to other paths of self-knowledge such as meditation, prayer or martial arts.
 Like meditation, prayer, or martial arts, the final destination of the path of relationship is a place within us.
-The final destination is who we become by traveling this path.
-These paths, these yogas, when well traveled, take us home to ourselves; they lead to our healing.
+The final destination is who we become by travelling this path.
+These paths, these yogas, when well-travelled, take us home to ourselves; they lead to our healing.
 We are the destination of our path.
 If our relationships constitute such a path, then it does not matter how many partners we have had or how long those relationships have lasted.

 At the end of the day, and at the end of our lives, the only thing that matters is the integrity, self-honesty, and discipline that we have brought to this practice, to our path.
 It is easy to feel like a "failure" because we haven't found our "soul mate" or "life partner".
-Are our past relationships failures?
+Are our past relationships, failures?
 Perhaps they are, but not because we are no longer in them.
 They are only "failures" to the degree that we did not learn the lessons they offered us… to the degree we would not look in the mirror and walk down our path with integrity.

 A Relationship is a Garden Path

 I am constantly astonished by the people, otherwise intelligent, who think that anything so complex and delicate as a marriage can be left to take care of itself.
 One sees them fussing about all sorts of lesser concerns, apparently unaware that side by side with them- often in the same bed- a human creature is perishing from lack of affection, of emotional malnutrition. - - Robertson Davies